antonblanchard/vlsiffra/README.md

 improvements to the resizer, improvements to clock tree synthesis and the use of LVT cells).

-vlsi-arithmetic achieves this by using many well established techniques including
+vlsiffra achieves this by using many well established techniques including
 [Booth encoding](https://en.wikipedia.org/wiki/Booth%27s_multiplication_algorithm),
 [Dadda reduction](https://en.wikipedia.org/wiki/Dadda_multiplier) and a choice